travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ## Breaking the Build

-If any of the commands in the first four stages of the build return a non-zero exit code, the build is broken:
+If any of the commands in the first four stages of the build lifecycle return a non-zero exit code, the build is broken:

 * If `before_install`, `install` or `before_script` return a non-zero exit code, the build is **errored** and stops immediately.
 * If `script` returns a non-zero exit code, the build is **failed**, but continues to run before being marked as **failed**.

-The `after_success`, `after_failure`, `after_script` and subsequent steps do not affect the the build result.
+The `after_success`, `after_failure`, `after_script` and subsequent stages do not affect the the build result.

 ## Deploying your Code